gicheonkang/gicheonkang.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year master student in Cognitive Science Program at the [Seoul National University](http://en.snu.ac.kr), advised by [Prof. Byoung-Tak Zhang](https://bi.snu.ac.kr/~btzhang/).
 My research interests are in computer vision, machine learning, and deep learning.
-I'm particularly interested in the areas of video understanding and visual dialog agents. <br>
+I'm particularly interested in the areas of video understanding and visual dialog agents.
 <br>
 <br>